HUM Nutrition Review: A Doctor's Ingredient Review

 However, Health Canada warns consumers that green tea extract may cause liver damage so it may be worthwhile to speak with a doctor prior to using this supplement.

-Based on its active ingredients we consider Skinny Bird potentially effective for weight loss, although we cannot identify any ingredients that we consider effectively dosed based on a review of clinical trials.
+Based on its active ingredients, we consider Skinny Bird to be potentially effective for weight loss, although we cannot identify any ingredients that we consider effectively dosed based on a review of clinical trials.

 Like the other HUM Nutrition supplement, this one is free of any questionable additives which is a good thing.